LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-3-Starting-the-compiler.md

 ---
-title: Regex Processor - 3.
-Starting the compiler
+title: Regex Processor 3 Starting the compiler
 draft: false
 ---
+Now we have a working FSM and way to process strings, let's take a look at building FSMs automatically from regular expressions using a **compiler**.

 ### Compiling a Finite State Machine

 We can break down the previous example of writing a FSM for the regular expression `abc` into a few at least 2 discrete steps;